HarryShomer/Hockey-Scraper/Scrape/README.md

 import scrape_functions
 ```

-The function "scrape" is used to scrape data on a season by season level.
-It takes two
+The function "scrape" (found, of course, in the scrape_functions file) is used to scrape
-arguments (by default the play-by-play is scraped, you need to specify whether or not
+data on a season by season level.
+It takes two arguments (by default the play-by-play is
-you want to scrape the shifts:
+scraped, you need to specify whether or not you want to scrape the shifts):

 1. seasons - List of seasons you want to scrape (Note: A given season is referred to by
 the first of the two years it spans.
 So you would refer to the 2016-2017 season as 2016.